crypto-banker/bridgeless/README.md

 ### IBridgelessCallee
 This interface defines the (at present) two functions that a `Bridgeless Adapter` must define in order to be used in calls to `Bridgeless.fulfillOrder` and `Bridgeless.fulfillOrders`.

+### BridgelessStructs
+The `BridgelessStructs` interface simply defines the two struct types -- `BridgelessOrder` and `Signature` that are shared amongst all of Bridgeless's other contracts.

 ### BridgelessSwapperUniswap
 This is a *mock* contract, designed to demonstrate a single possible implementation of the `IBridgelessCallee` interface.
 While not necessarily intended for production use, it is used as a Proof of Concept for all of the tests in the `Tests.t.sol` file, which provide evidence of its functionality.
 The `BridgelessSwapperUniswap` contract routes all trades through UniswapV2 pools, using very simple routing; for each order it fulfills, it swaps 100% of `order.amountIn` for `order.tokenOut`, sends `order.amountOutMin` of `order.tokenOut` to the `user` who created the order, and sends any extra `order.tokenOut` tokens obtained in the swap to `tx.origin`.